citp/privacy-policy-historical/o/ol/ola/olark.com.md

 ### Resolution of Disputes and Complaint Mechanism

 If you believe we have violated your privacy rights, you have a right to lodge a complaint about your data handling practices.
 In compliance with the Privacy Shield Principles, Olark commits to resolve complaints about your privacy and our collection or use of your Personal Information.
-If you have any queries related to the processing of your Personal Information under the Privacy Shield framework, we encourage you to contact us directly in the first instance at: privacy@olark.com or Olark Privacy, 205 ½ N Main St., Ann Arbor, MI 48104.
+If you have any queries related to the processing of your Personal Information under the Privacy Shield framework, we encourage you to contact us directly in the first instance at: privacy@olark.com or Olark Privacy, 427 N Tatnall St #63602, Wilmington, DE 19801.

 Olark has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.